 With funds raised, the RDH12 Fund for Sight has awarded two grants to academic researchers, Jean Bennett at the University of Pennsylvania and Debra Thompson of the University of Michigan.
-With these funds, they have successfully developed a gene therapy for RDH12 LCA.
-This work could potentially be available for use by our children in 1 short year.
+We have also sponsored research at Moorefields in the UK, a Ph.D. student who is employed by RDH12 Fund for Sight to help advance work and numerous other studies underway internationally.
 But we have hit many walls in our battle to get this research to continue.
 Since this is a rare disease, there are only a few hundred people with this diagnosis.
 This means that, in order to realize this goal, the foundation must find a way to continue to provide the resources necessary to push this cure across the finish line.
 No commercial company will fund us as they will not make a profit off of us.
 That's right!
 Profit stand-in the way of our kids vision even though we have been told that our cure could be a slam dunk if the resources were dedicated to it.
 This leaves us no choice but to fight and raise money on our own.
 Research is not cheap and can cost many millions of dollars.

 The RDH12 Fund for sight is a registered 501(3)(c) charitable foundation so all donations to the fund are tax deductible.
 The Fund does not pay administration fees nor maintain any employees which means all money raised goes directly to a cure.
 It is entirely supported by the parents of children with this disease who volunteer their time and love their children.